hschletz/Braintacle/config/README.txt

 ====================================================================

-This directory contains site specific configuration for Braintacle.
+This directory contains site specific configuration and templates for all configuration files.
-Sample configuration files can be found in the doc/ directory.

-The file database.ini is required.
+See the documentation and the comments inside the files for instructions.